-This Office has consistently held that when an employee holds the only position in his competitive level, D.C.
-Official Code § 1-624.08(e), which affords Employee one round of lateral competition, as well as the related RIF provisions of 5 DCMR 1503.2, are both inapplicable.21 An agency is therefore not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
+Regarding Employee's contention that Agency did not provide her with ranking factors, this Office has consistently held that when an employee holds the only position in her competitive level, D.C.
+Official Code § 1-624.08(e), which affords Employee one round of lateral competition, as well as the related RIF provisions of 5 DCMR 1503.2, are both inapplicable.26 An agency is therefore not required to go through the rating and ranking process described in that chapter relative to abolishing Employee's position.
+Therefore, Agency was not